pradyyadav/brainTumour-Opencv/README.md

 # brainTumour-Opencv

-A demonstration to mask the detected brain tumour in MRI iamges.
+A demonstration to detect brain tumour in MRI iamges.

 ## Tools
 - OpenCV